Registering a Service Animal

 - Do NOT feed a service animal.
 Their work depends on a regular and consistent feeding regimen that the handler is responsible to maintain.

 - Do NOT attempt to separate the handler from the service animal.

 - Do NOT harass or deliberately startle a service animal.

-- Avoid initiating conversations about the student’s disability.
+- Avoid initiating conversations about the person’s disability.
 Some people do not wish to discuss their disability.